Case Details

 What Were the Facts of This Case?

-2 The background facts are set out in detail at [1]–[29] of the Judgment and we only summarise them here.
-The Properties involved in the disputes were situated in a row along Sophia Road.
-Immediately behind and adjacent to the Properties was an L-shaped plot of land (“the L-shaped Lot”) which belonged to a deceased person.
-Just behind that was a triangular-plot of land (“the Triangular Lot”) that was state land.
-For convenience, we will refer to these plots of lands collectively as “the Lots”.
+The properties in dispute were nine neighbouring units along Sophia Road.
+Immediately behind and adjacent to the properties was an L-shaped plot of land (“the L-shaped Lot”) belonging to a deceased person.
+Behind that was a triangular plot of land (“the Triangular Lot”) that was state land.
+The Court referred to these additional plots collectively as “the Lots”.
+The collective sale required coordination among the owners and depended on conditions relating to the Lots, including forfeiture and approvals by relevant authorities.

 What Were the Key Legal Issues?